Hon. Justice Bryan Shaughnessy '68 †

 During his professional career, Justice Shaughnessy practiced law primarily in civil litigation at Phelan, O’Brien, Rutherford, Lawer and Shannon in Toronto and thereafter in partnership in the law firm of Sosna and Shaughnessy in Whitby, Ontario.
 In 1998, Justice Shaughnessy was appointed to the Superior Court of Justice of Ontario, and from 2000-07 was the Regional Senior Judge for the Central East Region.

-Currently Justice Shaughnessy is heavily involved in law moot court programmes at many secondary schools, including St. Michael’s College School, where he works with students to establish their understanding of the Canadian law and justice system.
+Justice Shaughnessy was heavily involved in law moot court programmes at many secondary schools, including St. Michael’s College School, where he worked with students to establish their understanding of the Canadian law and justice system.
 Justice Shaughnessy donated the trophy that is awarded annually to the winner of the St. Michael’s Moot Court Competition and also donated the St. Thomas More Legal Advocacy Award, awarded annually to the graduating student who has shown an aptitude for the study of law and for the various forms of advocacy practiced during the year.
-He has also volunteered as a judge for the Moot competition since its creation over 15 years ago.
+He also served as a volunteer judge for the Moot competition for 15 years.

-Justice Shaughnessy has remained close to St. Michael’s, as his three sons, Sean ’98, Kevin ’00, and Paul ’03, all graduated from the school.
+Justice Shaughnessy's three sons sons, Sean ’98, Kevin ’00, and Paul ’03, all graduated from St. Michael's College School.